confluentinc/ksql/ksql-examples/examples/clickstream-analysis/README.md

     ```

 1. From the the KSQL CLI, load the `clickstream.sql` schema file that will run the demo app.

+    **Important:** Before running this step, you must have already run ksql-datagen utility to create the clickstream data, status codes, and set of users.

     ```
     ksql> run script 'ksql-examples/examples/clickstream-analysis/clickstream-schema.sql';